 These workouts also challenge your mental fortitude to keep going when you are uncomfortable or to “get comfortable being uncomfortable.”

-The rest days and cross-training days are important for recovery and give your legs a break from the pounding of running.
+The rest days and cross-training days are important for recovery and give your legs a break from the pounding and impact of running.

 Following this advanced 5k training plan along with your strength training workouts should be an effective way to increase your fitness and get you towards a new 5k PR.